cjbugtong/layoffs/README.md

-# Layoffs Data Cleaning Project

-## What this project is about

-I cleaned a layoffs dataset using SQL to make it usable for analysis.
-The raw data had duplicates, messy text values, inconsistent formats, and missing information.
-I fixed those issues step by step and created a clean version of the dataset.

-## What I aimed to do

-* Remove duplicate rows
-* Fix inconsistent text values
-* Handle missing or blank data
-* Convert columns into the correct format
-* Keep the dataset clean and reliable for analysis

-## About the dataset

-The dataset includes company layoffs information such as:

-* Company name
-* Location
-* Industry
-* Total employees laid off
-* Percentage laid off
-* Date
-* Company stage
-* Country
-* Funds raised

-## How I cleaned the data

-### 1. Created a staging table

-I first copied the raw dataset into a new table.
-This step protects the original data in case something goes wrong during cleaning.

-### 2. Removed duplicates

-I used a window function called `ROW_NUMBER()` to find duplicate rows.
-After identifying them, I deleted the extra copies and kept only unique records.

-### 3. Standardized values

-Some columns had inconsistent entries:

-* I removed extra spaces in company names
-* I grouped similar industry values like “Crypto%” into “Crypto”
-* I fixed country names like “United States.” into “United States”

-### 4. Fixed the date format

-The date column was stored as text.
-I converted it into a proper SQL date format so it can be used in analysis.

-### 5. Handled missing data

-* I checked for NULL and blank values
-* I replaced blank values with NULL
-* I filled missing industry values using other rows from the same company
-* I removed rows where key layoff data was missing

-### 6. Final cleanup

-I removed temporary columns used during cleaning and reviewed the dataset to make sure everything looked correct.

-## Tools I used

-* MySQL
-* Window functions like `ROW_NUMBER()`
-* Common Table Expressions (CTE)

-## What I learned

-* Cleaning data takes time but makes analysis easier
-* Small inconsistencies can affect results
-* SQL has strong tools for handling messy data
-* It helps to always work on a copy of your data first

-## How to run this

-1. Load the raw dataset into your SQL database
-2. Run the SQL script step by step
-3. Check the output after each step
-4. Use the cleaned table for your analysis

-## Final output

-The cleaned dataset is stored in:

-* `layoffs_staging2`

-You can now use this table for analysis, dashboards, or further projects.
+# Layoffs Data Analysis (SQL)

+## About This Project

+In this project, I worked with a layoffs dataset and used SQL to clean the data and explore it.
+The main goal was to make the data more reliable and then find useful insights from it.

+---

+## What I Did

+### Data Cleaning

+Before doing any analysis, I cleaned the dataset to fix common issues.
+This includes:

+* Removing duplicate rows
+* Handling missing values
+* Standardizing formats (like dates and text)
+* Fixing inconsistent entries

+This step is important because clean data leads to more accurate results.

+---

+### Exploratory Data Analysis (EDA)

+After cleaning the data, I used SQL to explore it and answer some key questions.

+Some of the things I looked at:

+* Which companies had the most layoffs
+* Which industries were most affected
+* Layoffs by country
+* Trends over time (yearly and monthly)
+* Companies that laid off 100% of their employees
+* Top companies with the highest layoffs each year

+I also calculated rolling totals to see how layoffs increased over time.

+---

+## Files in This Project

+* `data_cleaning.sql` – SQL queries used to clean the dataset
+* `exploratory_data_analysis.sql` – SQL queries for analysis

+---

+## What I Learned

+* How important data cleaning is before doing any analysis
+* How to use SQL for grouping, filtering, and aggregations
+* How to use window functions like `DENSE_RANK()` and rolling totals
+* How to break down a dataset to find patterns and trends

+---

+## How to Run

+1. Load the dataset into your SQL database
+2. Run the cleaning script first
+3. Then run the EDA queries

+---

+## Notes

+This project is part of my practice in improving my SQL and data analysis skills.